ioO/django-billjobs/README.md

     django-admin loaddata billjobs/fixtures/dev_data.json

 **If you setup a super user it will be deleted by fixtures data.**
-A default super user is in fixtures.
-Login : bill
+- Login : bill
-Password : jobs
+- Password : jobs